 Common Questions About Abdominoplasty (Tummy Tuck) Procedures

 Is tummy tuck surgery covered under provincial insurance?

 Tummy tuck surgery is not an OHIP-covered procedure.
-Removal of loose skin on the the body is not covered by provincial insurance regardless of the cause (for example, massive weight loss or previous surgery for obesity).
-Another abdominal procedure called “panniculectomy” may be an OHIP-insured procedure in certain patients who have a very large overhang of skin (called a “pannus”) on the lower abdomen that causes serious problems like recurrent infections requiring prescription antibiotics.
+Removal of loose skin on the the body is not covered by provincial insurance regardless of the cause (even after massive weight loss or previous surgery for obesity).
+Another abdominal procedure called “panniculectomy” may be an OHIP-insured procedure in certain patients who have a very large overhang of skin (called a “pannus”) on the lower abdomen.
+In order to qualify for surgery, the patient must have evidence that the pannus causes serious problems like recurrent infections requiring prescription antibiotics.
 Panniculectomy surgery is not the same as tummy tuck surgery because it does not involve tightening the abdominal muscles or improve the appearance of the upper abdomen.
 It simply involves removing the overhang of skin.

 Can tummy tuck surgery be performed at the same time as medically required abdominal operations like hernia repair or hysterectomy?

 Dr. Andrade will perform combined operations with other surgeons on selected patients.
 The advantages of performing a combined operation include shorter overall recovery time, and occasionally it is slightly less expensive to perform a cosmetic operation at the same time a medically necessary operation.
 Disadvantages include the added risk of performing two operations at the same time.
 Dr. Andrade and your other surgeon will discuss specific risks and benefits of a combined operation.
 Commonly combined operations performed by Dr Andrade included tummy tuck plus breast reduction, abdominoplasty plus hysterectomy, and breast implants with mini tummy tuck.